ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

         value={data[field.name]}
         onChange={e => {
             onDataChange({ [field.name]: e.target.value }); // returns all changed field as object.
-            // If some propertiy is null, so it will be deleted from data }}
+            // If some property is null, so it will be deleted from data }}
     />,
 }